-- 1. The student conduct code shall apply to conduct by students and student groups that occurs: - a.
-On college premises; - b.
-At or in connection with college programs or activities; or - c.
-Off college premises, if in the judgment of the college, the conduct has an adverse impact on the college community, the pursuit of its objectives, or the ability of a student or employee to participate in the college's programs and activities. - Jurisdiction extends to locations in which students are engaged in college programs or activities including, but not limited to, foreign or domestic travel, activities funded by the students, student government, student clubs or organizations, training internships, cooperative and distance education, online education, practicums, supervised work experiences or any other collegesanctioned social or club activities. - 3.
-Students are responsible for their conduct from the time they gain of admission to the college through the last day of enrollment or award of any degree certificate, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment. - 4.
+- 1. The student conduct code shall apply to student conduct that occurs: - a.
+On Bellingham Technical College premises and facilities; - b.
+At or in connection with college-sponsored activities; or - c.
+To off-campus conduct that in the judgment of the college, adversely affects the college community or the pursuit of its objectives. - 2.
+Jurisdiction extends to, but is not limited to, locations in which students or student groups are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences or any other college-sanctioned social or club activities. - Students are responsible for their conduct from notification of admission at the college through the actual receipt of a certificate or degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment. - 4.
 These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
 The college has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off campus. - 5.
-The student conduct officer or their designee has sole discretion, on a case-by-case basis, to bring a student conduct proceeding under this code for academic dishonesty.
+The student conduct officer has sole discretion, on a case-bycase basis, to bring a student conduct proceeding under this code for academic dishonesty.
 Nothing in this code precludes instructors and/or academic divisions or departments from imposing an academic sanction, up to and including a failing grade in an academic course or dismissal from an academic program, in response to academic dishonesty.
-Policies and procedures governing the imposition of academic sanctions for academic dishonesty can be found in the college's academic integrity policy, the course syllabus, and any applicable program handbook. - 6.
-In addition to initiating disciplinary proceedings for violation of the student conduct code, the college may refer any violation of federal, state, or local laws to civil and criminal authorities for disposition.
-The college reserves the right to pursue student disciplinary proceedings regardless of whether the underlying conduct is subject to civil or criminal prosecution.
+Policies and procedures governing the imposition of academic sanctions for academic dishonesty can be found in the college's academic integrity policy, the course syllabus, and any applicable program handbook.